barrel-db/hlc/doc/README.md

 > can use `hlc:new/1` to pass a function and use your own clock.
 Make sure to use the correct [time warp
 > mode](http://www.erlang.org/doc/apps/erts/time_correction.html#Time_Warp) for your system.

-You can update the current clock from the members using `hlc:update/2`.
+You can update the current clock from the members of the cluster using `hlc:update/2`.

 > :heavy_exclamation_mark: A clock is not locked, you need to make sure that only one user can update it at a time
 > (using the `now/1` or `update/2` functions.